Flute and kink instabilities in a dynamically twisted flux tube with anisotropic plasma viscosity: The flute instability

-\rs{In contrast to the precise form of the equilibrium state and perturbation studied in~\citep{quinnEffectAnisotropicViscosity2020}, this is an experiment where a system is driven and instabilities occur organically as a result of noise providing a random perturbation.
-As a result of the driving, the flux tube is not in static equilibrium.
-Consequently, the stability criterion and linear growth rate presented previously are useful only as a guide and for approximate comparison.}{The stability criterion \eqref{eq:suydams_criterion} and the linear growth rate approximation \eqref{eq:fluting_growth_rate2} are useful only as a guide and for approximate analysis of the numerical simulations presented in this work.
-The precise form of the equilibrium state and the perturbations needed for the validity of \eqref{eq:suydams_criterion} and \eqref{eq:fluting_growth_rate2} were used in~\citep{quinnEffectAnisotropicViscosity2020}.
-In contrast, in the experiments reported in the following the system is driven and instabilities occur spontaneously due to random perturbation.
-As a result of the driving, the flux tube is also not in static equilibrium initially. }
+The stability criterion \eqref{eq:suydams_criterion} and the linear growth rate approximation \eqref{eq:fluting_growth_rate2} are useful only as a guide and for approximate analysis of the numerical simulations presented in this work.
+The precise form of the equilibrium state and the perturbations needed for the validity of \eqref{eq:suydams_criterion} and \eqref{eq:fluting_growth_rate2} were used by~\revcite{\citet{quinnEffectAnisotropicViscosity2020}}.
+In contrast, in the experiments reported in the following the system is driven and instabilities occur spontaneously due to random perturbations.
+As a result of the driving, the flux tube is also not in static equilibrium initially.